spamegg1/reviews/README.md

   - you're "bad at it", but repetition / exercise does not help much, and
   - you don't know the reason or what you're lacking, and
   - you don't know where / how to learn it.
-  - Or, you are able to "get through" the problems, but it *feels like* you're not really getting it, or why what you're doing is correct.
+  - Or, you are able to "get through" the problems, but it *feels like* you're not really getting it, or don't know *why* what you're doing is correct.
   - You don't know *what it is that you don't know*, hence the name *"meta-knowledge"*.
     - It is not necessarily something *explicit* like a topic or subject that you are missing.
     - It's more often something *implicit*, like a thinking pattern, connection, idea.